IuliiaKonovalova/frontend_mentor_blogr_landing_page_main/README.md

 ## Footer Section

-This section has a logo at the top left side, with the website links to the right side from the logo
+This section has a logo at the top left side, with the website links to the right side from the logo.
+This section also contain references to the author of the challenge - FrontEnd Mentor website and the coder GitHub account link.

 ![Footer Section](documentation/features/footer.png)